magicmonkey0/arduino-projects/light-sensor-led/README.md

 ---

 ## What I Learned
-- A photoreistor is a component that changes its resistance when light shines on it
+- A photoresistor is a component that changes its resistance when light shines on it
   - High intensity light will lower the resistance
   - Lower intensity of light will higher the resistance